There are so many good gaming laptops available to choose from.

 - GPU:

 - For Casual Gamers (1080p Gaming): Recommended GPUs are RTX 3050, 3060, or AMD Radeon RX 6600 and higher.
+Some budget laptops reviewed below feature these GPUs.

 - For Mainstream Gamers (1080p or 1440p Gaming): Recommended GPUs are RTX 3070, 3080, or AMD Radeon RX 6700 XT and higher.
+Many of the laptops we reviewed feature these GPUs.

 - For Enthusiasts and Competitive Gamers (1440p or 4K Gaming): Recommended GPUs are RTX 3080, 4080, or AMD Radeon RX 6800 XT and higher.
+Some of the laptops reviewed below feature these GPUs.

 - CPU:

-- AMD Ryzen 5 5000 series / Intel Core i5 (12th Gen or newer): Great for gaming.
+- AMD Ryzen 5 5000 series / Intel Core i5 (12th Gen or newer): That’s a nice processor for gaming.

 - Upgrade to Ryzen 7 or Intel Core i7: For multitasking, streaming, or content creation.